 * * * * *

+- Maximum Import Energy Bid Price

+An index-based price used to screen Bids by Non-Resource Specific System resources that are Resource Adequacy Resources that exceed the Soft Energy Bid Cap.

 - Minimum Load Cost Hard Cap

 The maximum Minimum Load Cost used in the CAISO Markets.
 The Minimum Load Cost Hard Cap is $2,000 per MWh.
 The CAISO will calculate this limit by dividing a resource’s Minimum Load Cost by its Minimum Load.
 Where a resource’s Minimum Load is less than 1 MW, the CAISO will set its Minimum Load to 1 MW for the purpose of this calculation.